Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

 All of these books will use VERY simple language if there’s any language at all.
-If you’re not illustrating your book, be sure that your manuscript is illustrator note heavy so the editor can visualize your book when they read your manuscript.
+If you’re not illustrating your book, be sure that your manuscript has illustrator notes so the editor can visualize your book as they read the manuscript.

 **Warning: There is a difference between these and picture books when it comes to marketing.
 If you want your story to be sold in schools, you do NOT want a board book.

 - Age: 3-8